About offshore outsourcing

 - Access large pools of highly qualified and highly capable staff

 - Source staff from across the globe instead of being limited by the local population

-Companies turn to offshore outsourcing for cheaper wages and better quality work.
+Companies turn to offshore outsourcing for cost savings, cheaper wages, and better quality work.
 Just like nearshore outsourcing, companies prefer having minor tasks outsourced so that the in-house team could focus on the vital functions of the business.